Matthew McConaughey hints at plans to join WWE

 For actor Matthew McConaughey, acting comes naturally.
-So perhaps the make-belief world of professional wrestling could be the next step for the Oscar winner.
+So perhaps the make-believe world of professional wrestling could be the next step for the Oscar winner.

 The avid wrestling fan was in the virtual audience of the WWE Thunderdome for the contest between Drew McIntyre and The Miz last October.